iobroker-community-adapters/ioBroker.device-watcher/README.md

     Placeholder for the next version (at the beginning of the line):
     ### **WORK IN PROGRESS**
 -->
+### **WORK IN PROGRESS**
+- removed indicatoren for daily sent messages
+- changed selector for shelly devices
+- added Zigbee2MQTT adapter
+- added cron function to use own time for daily overview messages
 ### 1.0.1 (2022-09-30)
 - added WLED, Ikea Tradfri, Roomba, HmIp, Tado, Netatmo, Yeelight-2, Unifi, Nut and Meross adapter
 - fixed battery message